Process and methods

 A review question about the views or experiences of people using or providing services, family members or carers or the public could be answered using qualitative studies or cross-sectional surveys (or both) , although information on views and experiences is also becoming increasingly available as part of some intervention studies.

-When there is a lack of evidence on issues important to people affected by the guideline (including families and carers, where appropriate), the developer should consider seeking information via a call for evidence (see section 5.5), or approaching experts who may have access to additional data sources, such as surveys of user views and experiences, to present as expert testimony (see section 3.5).
+When there is a lack of evidence on issues important to people affected by the guideline (including families and carers, where appropriate), the developer should consider seeking information via a call for evidence (see the section on calls for evidence from stakeholders in the chapter on identifying the evidence: literature searching and evidence submission), or approaching experts who may have access to additional data sources, such as surveys of user views and experiences, to present as expert testimony (see the section on other attendees at committee meetings in the chapter on decision-making committees).

 Guidelines often cover areas of service delivery.
 These might include how delivery of services could improve or what are the different core components of services and how different components could be re‑configured.